 You’re invited to Bethel’s annual science institute, June 4-9, 2017.

 The institute offers research investigation opportunities in several areas of science, including biology, psychology, chemistry, computer science and mathematics.
 You’ll be able to study fascinating and challenging topics that high school courses typically don’t cover.
 The focus is on learning how to do research through close interaction with faculty.
 Readings provide background for lab and field study.

-You’ll be involved in two of the research areas listed below, with assignment based on preferences indicated on your registration form.
+You’ll be involved in two of the research areas listed below, with assignment based on preferences you indicate on your application form.
 Up to 12 students can be accommodated in each area, so early registration ensures your enrollment in your preferred areas.